How Do I Apply for a Compact State Nursing License?

 How to Get a Compact RN License When You Already Have a License

-Once you’ve relocated, you can apply for a multistate license by endorsement, which is the equivalent of transferring your license.
+You’ll need to relocate if you don’t live in a member jurisdiction.
+Once you’ve relocated, you can apply for a multistate license by endorsement, equivalent to transferring your license.
 The application process is similar to applying for a license by examination, except you won’t apply to retake the NCLEX.
-Since each state has a slightly different procedure, you’ll need to visit the state nursing board and follow their website’s application directions.
+Since each state has a slightly different procedure, you must visit the state nursing board and follow its website’s application directions.

 If you’re on the fence about applying for an NLC license or moving to an NLC territory, you may want to reflect upon the benefits of having a multistate license.
 These include: